NOMINATING PROCEDURES FOR FACULTY DISTINGUISHED TEACHING AWARDS

 Note: It is essential that the established procedures be followed and page limits respected.

-The Distinguished Teaching Awards Committee invites nominations of faculty members for a distinguished teaching award.
 Nominators should coordinate their nominations with the chair of the nominee’s department.
-No more than one nominee per department will be accepted, except in the case of an additional department nomination specifically for the Van Hise Outreach Award or the Community-Based Learning Award.
+No more than one nominee per department will be accepted, except in the case of an additional department nomination specifically for the Van Hise Outreach Award or the Wisconsin Idea Teaching Award.
+Even in that case, the committee strongly recommends only one award nomination department as only one faculty member in a department can receive an award per year.

 Every year, the Distinguished Teaching Awards Committee receives nominations of numerous, excellent faculty members for a limited number of awards.
 The nomination materials should showcase an extraordinary impact on or engagement with students (undergraduate, graduate or professional).
 While there is no single criterion that determines awardees, outstanding applications often show evidence of inventive ways of teaching, interesting course elements, and other examples above and beyond the expected standard for good teachers.